gspaiva/challenge-weather-music-api/README.md

 <h1> Playlists to listen to according to the weather forecast </h1>

-<b> Main purpose : Just for learning kotlin server side use through ifood backend challenge </b>
+<b> Main purpose : This project became my lab for my studies about backend technologies. </b>

 - Challenge repo : https://github.com/ifood/vemproifood-backend